 - Private Transfer – You and only you (and whatever travel companion(s) you choose) will be picked up by your shuttle driver and taken directly to your destination.
 A private transfer has the benefit of not having to share your shuttle with anyone else.
 This means your driver does not have to pick up any other passengers and doesn’t have to stop anywhere else on the way.
 You can enjoy this shuttle all alone or with the traveling companions you arrived with.
 This is the way we normally travel since we can get to our destination as quickly as possible without having to lose any time.
 One other added perk of the private transfer is that you can often ask your driver to stop on the way (if they’re not on a super tight schedule).
 We’ve stopped at Starbuck’s, OXXO, and even Wal-Mart on past vacations!
 If you do this, please be considerate of your shuttle driver’s time and remember to tip well!

 - Luxury Transfer – A luxury transfer can vary by location and the fleet of the transportation company but can be anything from a stretch limo to that leather seated Lincoln Navigator we mentioned earlier.
 It basically means that you have the transportation all to yourselves and you will arrive at your destination in style.
-This is perfect for special vacations like honeymoons and bachelor and bachelorette parties or to transport VIP’s or corporate clients.
+This is the perfect way to transport VIP’s, corporate clients, and incentive travel winners.

 What if myself or someone in my traveling party is in a wheelchair?
 How will we be picked up?

-Something else to consider – if you will be traveling with a large amount of gear like long fishing poles, golf bags, large baby strollers, or business equipment you should prepare for this in advance by requesting a larger shuttle or van since most smaller vehicles may not be able to accommodate all of these large pieces.
+Something else to consider – if you or your guests will be traveling with a large amount of gear like long fishing poles, golf bags, boxes of incentive gifts, or business equipment you should prepare for this in advance by requesting a larger shuttle or van since most smaller vehicles may not be able to accommodate all of these large pieces.

 How much do transfers cost?

-Basic transfers are what you will typically see included in a packaged vacation.
-If not included, this is typically your lowest cost option for transfers and range in price based on your destination and how far you are from your initial pick up point.
+Basic transfers are what you will typically see included in a “packaged vacation” but can vary greatly depending on the needs of your corporate group.
+If not included, this is typically your lowest cost option for transfers and range in price based on your destination and how far you are traveling from your initial pick up point.